Asopos (Boeotia): Mythology

 Pausanias (9.1.1) cites Plataean tradition that Asopus was ancient king of that region in succession to King Cithaeron who gave his name to the mountain as King Asopus gave his name to the river and that the city Plataea was named after Plataea daughter of the river Asopus.
-Pausanias then comments oddly that he thinks that this eponymous Plataea was daughter of King Asopus rather than of the river Asopus.
+Pausanias then comments that he thinks that this eponymous Plataea was daughter of King Asopus rather than of the river Asopus.

 Oroe, a tributary river of Boeotian Asopus is termed by Herodotus (9.51.2) and Pausanias (9.4.4) daughter of Asopus.
 Pausanias says that the Boeotian city of Thespiae was named either from Thespia, daughter of Asopus or from Thespius, a descendant of Erechtheus who came there from Athens.
 This Thespius is otherwise unknown to us.
 Finally Antiope mother of Amphion and Zethus by Zeus is sometimes a daughter of Asopus.

 Statius's Thebaid tells of the warrior Hypseus, mortal son of Asopus, who leads the men of Alalcomene, Itone, Midea, Arne, Aulida, Graea, Plataea, Pleteon, and Anthedon.
 This Hypseus is slain by Capaneus.